 - The respondent burden is decreased in this way - Since it is always most work the first time you are in the study - Basic questions are asked only once.
-Or you ask only if there is a change since last time - But no firm will always be in the study.
-This would be considered unfair and there may be an effect on the behaviour of the firm if you are in such a study for a long time.
-Many questions on e.g. education of the staff education - Smaller tracking and contacting costs after the first wave.
-(The interviewers may know whom to phone) - You can study the development over the years in another way, - E.g short period salary statistics, LFS (the labour force survey), EU-SILC
+Or you ask only if there is a change since last time - But no unit will always be in the study.
+This would be considered unfair and there may be an effect on the behaviour of the firm if you are in such a study for a long time. - Smaller tracking and contacting costs after the first wave.
+(The interviewers may know whom to phone) - You can study the development over the years in another way. - E.g short period salary statistics, LFS (the labour force survey), EU-SILC